 should occur within your job's main executable, when it runs.

 Therefore, there are two options for jobs depending on on Gluster-staged software (larger than

-a few GB) and input (see table above).
+a few GB) and input (larger than 100 MB per file).

-A. Option 1: Copy files from Gluster into the working directory (best, if possible)
+A. Copy files from Gluster into the working directory, from within the job

-The recommended method is to copy input or software into the working directory of the job, and use it from there, being careful to remove such files from the working directory before the completion of the job (so that they're not copied back to the submit server as perceived output).
+The recommended method is to have your job executable copy input or software from /mnt/gluster into the working directory of the job, and use it from there, being careful to remove such files from the working directory before the completion of the job (so that they're not copied back to the submit server as perceived output).
 An example is below: